Jamesits/docker-dst-server/README.md

 ### Install from DaoCloud

-Chinese users may have a faster download speed with this way.
+Chinese users may experience a faster download speed in this way.
 I can't promise it will be available in a long time.

 ```shell
 docker pull daocloud.io/codevs/dst_server:master-init